harsha-vardhan-ch/word-puzzle/README.md

 ### Flappy birds with word guessing

 ## Goal
-### Successfully collect all the letters pertaining to the hints on the top - Dodge obstacles along the way
+### Successfully collect all the letters pertaining to the hints on the top.
+### Dodge obstacles along the way
 ### Collect power ups and word plays along the way

 ## General Description